jaimemartinagui/gvit/README.md

-# 🧩 git-venv
+# 🧩 gvit

 > **Automates virtual environment management for Git repositories.**

-`git-venv` is a command-line tool that automatically creates and synchronizes a virtual environment whenever you clone or update a repository.
+`gvit` is a command-line tool that automatically creates and synchronizes a virtual environment whenever you clone or update a repository.
 Its goal is to eliminate friction between **version control** and **Python environment management**.

 ---